MicrosoftDocs/win32/desktop-src/tablet/classes-and-interfaces---ink-analysis.md

 ---
-Description: 'This section contains information about the interfaces and classes used in ink analysis.
-The ink analysis classes and interfaces are not Automation-compliant.' ms.assetid: '712908e1-2d1d-4e42-8c80-71354b03d318'
+Description: This section contains information about the interfaces and classes used in ink analysis.
+The ink analysis classes and interfaces are not Automation-compliant. ms.assetid: 712908e1-2d1d-4e42-8c80-71354b03d318
-title: Ink Analysis Classes and Interfaces
+title: Ink Analysis Classes and Interfaces ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Ink Analysis Classes and Interfaces